Shopping in Essaouira is one of my favorite things to do in Morocco.

 I have never really been a souvenir shopper, but when it comes to Morocco – I can almost hear my wallet screaming at me to stop buying things I likely won’t need (but who doesn’t need a few Moroccan rugs to bring back home, really?).

-Fun fact: I loved Essaouira’s chilled out vibe so much, that my boyfriend and I decided to ditch our plans and extend our stay there for an entire week.
+Fun fact: I loved Essaouira’s chilled out vibe so much that I decided to ditch our plans and extend our stay there for an entire week even though I was only planning to visit on a day trip from Marrakech originally.
 I actually wrote a guide on the best things to do in Essaouira.

 Here are my favorite places to go shopping in Essaouira:

 Sick of wearing boring shoes?
 Then this is your go-to place for shopping in Essaouira.
 The shoes sold here come in different colors and styles, but they all have one thing in common – they are made from raffia!